Embed This Data

 - FDI Inflow:

-A new labor code scheduled to come into force in January 2017 should bring greater flexibility to Lithuania’s labor market.
-Notable features of the law include new types of contracts, an increase in the legally permitted number of working hours, and reduced statutory notice periods and severance payments in cases of dismissal.
+Lithuania’s ongoing recovery hinges on improving the business environment and competitiveness.
+In addition, a steady outflow of young and highly educated people is causing a shortage of skilled labor.
+The new labor code that came into force in 2017 includes new types of contracts, an increase in the legally permitted number of working hours, and reduced statutory notice periods and severance payments in cases of dismissal.
 Lithuania’s relatively sound legal framework sustains judicial effectiveness and government integrity.

-Lithuania’s top individual income and corporate tax rates are 15 percent.
-Other taxes include an inheritance tax and a value-added tax.
-The overall tax burden equals 29.3 percent of total domestic income.
-Government spending has amounted to 34.6 percent of total output (GDP) over the past three years, and budget deficits have averaged 1.3 percent of GDP.
-Public debt is equivalent to 42.5 percent of GDP.
+Lithuania’s top individual and corporate income tax rates are 15 percent.
+Other taxes include inheritance and value-added taxes.
+The overall tax burden equals 30.1 percent of total domestic income.
+Over the past three years, government spending has amounted to 34.7 percent of total output (GDP), and budget deficits have averaged 0.3 percent of GDP.
+Public debt is equivalent to 40.0 percent of GDP.